 Fix Your iPhone 13 Get Hot in IOS 15(2021)

-In the past few days, iPhone users have been complaining about overheating caused by the iOS 15 update on various online forums.
+iPhone users have been discussing the issue of overheating due to the iOS 15 update.
 This problem seems to affect many iPhones, including iPhone 6S, iPhone 7, iPhone 8, iPhone X, iPhone 11 and iPhone 12, and even iPhone 13.

-iOS 15 brings major changes, such as Focus, offline Siri, Safari extensions, and many other hidden tricks.
-However, the iPhone getting hot on iOS 15 may ruin the experience of many iPhone users with the operating system.
+iOS 15 brings many changes, such as Focus, offline Siri, Safari extensions, and many other hidden tricks.
+However, the iPhone overheating due to the iOS 15 update will destroy many users’ experience

-Why is My iPhone So Hot After Latest Update IOS15?
+Why is My iPhone So Hot After Update IOS15?

-The iPhone getting hot in iOS 15 may be due to the wrong version released by Apple.
-Just download the latest iOS 15 update.
+The iPhone getting hot in iOS 15 may be cause by the wrong version released by Apple.
+Just download the latest iOS 15 software

 Settings> General> Software Update and download the latest iOS 15